 Treatment after drying your boots

 When wet footwear has dried, it needs to be treated to restore suppleness and water repellency.
-All boots can be treated, including waterproof hiking boots.
-It is important that the water repellency of the outer is maintained because if it fails and the outer soaks up moisture, breathability will be impaired.
+You can treat any kind of boots, including waterproof hiking boots.
+It is important to maintain the water repellency of the outer because if it fails and the outer soaks up moisture, breathability will be impaired.
 Remove the laces and open the tongue fully so you don’t miss any areas.
 Make sure that you don’t forget to treat the base of the tongue since it is a key leak point.

 The most important thing to remember is that drying takes time and you shouldn’t force it.